Affiliate links on Android Authority may earn us a commission. Learn more.

 How is Wi-Fi signal strength measured?

-While strength is usually represented with shorthand visuals, say in the form of cones, bars, or dots, it’s really calculated in the form of decibels per milliwatt, or dBm.
+While strength is often visually represented in the form of cones, bars, or dots, it’s really calculated in the form of decibels per milliwatt, or dBm.

 A perfect signal is -30dBm, which you’ll probably never see.
 More realistically you’ll get something between -50 and -67 if you have a reliable connection.